OPEN CALL FOR ARTICLES

 Articles need to be written in English and language editing is the responsibility of the authors.

-The texts will be submitted to blind peer-review and selected according to their relevance regarding the goals set out for the volume, originality of scope and theoretical framing.
+The texts will be selected according to their relevance regarding the goals set out for the volume, originality of scope and theoretical framing.

 Articles will need to be max.
 20 pages in length, Times New Roman 12, including bibliography.
 For more information see the style sheet.